rphii/rlso/README.md

 # 🧵 So - String Object

-Small String Optimized and Dynamically Allocatable String in C.
+Dynamically Allocatable String in C.

 ## 🛠️ Installation